oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/map-recall-impact/map-recall-impact.md

 ## Task 1: Promote Coordinates to Oracle Spatial

 Kevin needs a field plan, not raw coordinates.
-David promotes locations to first-class data; Tim creates the points and indexes.
+David adds locations to the database records; Tim creates the points and indexes.

 1. Inspect the relational longitude and latitude values before adding spatial columns.